Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Scene from Instances

-The voxel proposal layer in Symphonies generates initial scene features for voxels on the implicit surface, which provides coarse geometry awareness indispensable for the subsequent instance-level aggregations.
-The implicit surface is calculated by converting camera coordinates to world coordinates using depth estimation.
-The camera-to-world transformation is performed as follows:
+The Depth-Rectified Voxel Proposal Layer generates initial scene features for voxels located on the implicit surface, known as voxel proposals, which establishes coarse geometry awareness for subsequent instance-level aggregations.
+The implicit surface is computed through the conversion of camera coordinates to world coordinates using depth estimation, described as follows:

-where $x^I$, $x^C$, and $x^W$ represent the homogeneous coordinates of pixels, camera frustum, and world, respectively. $K$ denotes the intrinsic matrix that encompasses camera parameters, while the rotation matrix $R$ and translation vector $T$ form the extrinsic matrix, indicating the camera's position and orientation. $z_{c}$ represents the z-coordinate of the camera relative to the world origin, which corresponds to the depth estimation.
+where $x^I$, $x^C$, and $x^W$ represent homogeneous coordinates of pixels, camera frustum, and the world, respectively. $\odot$ denotes the element-wise multiplication.
+The intrinsic matrix $\mathcal{K}$ encompasses camera parameters, while the extrinsic matrix is composed of the rotation matrix $R$ and the translation vector $T$. $z_c$ corresponds to the z-coordinate of the camera, \ie, the depth estimation.

-Based on the camera-to-world transformation, the proposed voxel positions $V_p$ can be determined by mapping the image points $x^I$ to their corresponding world coordinates $x^W$, constrained to lie within the voxel grid $V$.
-Mathematically, this can be expressed as:
+Based on the camera-to-world transformation, the positions $V_p$ of voxel proposals are determined by mapping image points $x^I$ to their corresponding world coordinates $x^W$, confined within the volume $V$: